SRSG-Workshops/spreadsheets/_episodes/04-quality-control.md

 > ## Exercise
 >
-> Look at the 'semi-cleaned-combined' tab of our messy data spreadsheet from `.xlsx` file.
+> Look at the 'semi-cleaned-combined' tab of the [messy data spreadsheet](/data/survey_data_spreadsheet_messy.xls?raw=true).
 It contains tables from the messy data tabs
 >'2013' and '2014' combined into a single table in a single tab (you will note that data is not yet fully cleaned).
 > Download this semi-cleaned data file to your computer: [survey_sorting_exercise](https://github.com/datacarpentry/spreadsheet-ecology-lesson/blob/gh-pages/data/survey_sorting_exercise.xlsx?raw=true).
 >